AxOS-project/docs/src/content/docs/reference/issues.md

 To fix this, edit `/etc/locale.gen` and uncomment the locale that you want.
 Then, run `locale-gen` in a terminal to install locale that you want.

 If you don't want this method, then you can select another locale that is installed on the system.

+### Greeter asking for live user password

+> <p style="color: cyan; font-weight: bold;">NOTE</p>
+>
+> This is not an AxOS issue.

+If you see the installer asking for live user password, it means that you are trying to run AxOS in Vbox or Vmware.
+They don't play well with AxOS so it is recommended to use either Qemu or HyperV.

 ### Report an issue